Master the Art of Trading

 A bullish candle at the wrong location means little.
 A bullish candle after a deep selloff into support means much more.
 Always combine candle signal + location + structure + risk.

-What to read from candles
+What to Read from Candles

 - Large body candle = urgency and one-sided participation